Are you fascinated by the docile corn snake?

 Fully-grown adult males will weigh between 700 and 900 grams, and their female counterparts will weigh between 500 and 700 grams (again, males tend to be longer than females, which accounts for the weight difference).

-One thing you might keep in mind is the timing with which you choose to weigh your corn snake.
+You might keep in mind the timing with which you choose to weigh your corn snake.